LunalFresh/MetaMender/README.md

    - Jellyfin server URL
    - Jellyfin API key
    - Your Jellyfin user ID
-   - OpenAI API key
+   - API keys for the model provider you wish to use (OpenAI, Anthropic, Google)
-3. (Optional) Specify a preferred OpenAI model or item types to target.
+3. (Optional) Specify a preferred model or item types to target and choose a `model_provider`.

 > Note: `config.json` is excluded from the repo to keep your credentials secure.